cnorling/norling.io/content/post/latex-resume/index.md

 ## Ending Notes

 LaTeX is a very old language with a lot of inconsistencies, weird syntax, and small issues that can make it a frustrating language to work with.
 That being said, I love the results and will definitely be using it going forward.
 If you'd like to see this resume on github, check it out [here](https://github.com/cnorling/resume-public)!
+You're more than welcome to fork it for personal use and tweak it however you like =\]

 Thanks for reading!